sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 The "this" keyword can also be explicitly set using the call(), apply(), or bind() methods.

-### 145. What is creation and code phase ?
+### Question 145.
+What is creation and code phase ?

 "Creation phase" refers to the initial phase of the execution context in JavaScript, during which the interpreter sets up the scope chain, creates variables and functions, and allocates memory for them.
 This is also known as the "variable instantiation" or "hoisting" phase.

 The "code phase" in JavaScript refers to the phase during which the interpreter executes the code line by line, following the order in which it was written.
 This is also known as the "execution phase" or "runtime" phase.

-### 146. What will happen if we use this keyword inside a function in strict mode ?
+### Question 146.
+What will happen if we use this keyword inside a function in strict mode ?

 If you use the "this" keyword inside a function in strict mode in JavaScript, its value will be undefined.
 In non-strict mode, it would refer to the global window object.

-### 147. What is the difference between primitive and object ?
+### Question 147.
+What is the difference between primitive and object ?

 In JavaScript, primitives are the most basic data types, including numbers, strings, booleans, null, and undefined.
 They are immutable and stored by value.